Project-RICA/RICA_Client/README.md

 To prohibit this, google is using their AI to figure out what is the bad comment, but in Korean, its results look not good.\
 Because of Korean Language's complexity, of course it shows lower performance than that in English analyzing.\
 Many content uploaders suffering by many insults.\
-The solution is make more powerful, automated comment manager.
+The solution is make more powerful, automated comment manager.\
+But over time, it's accuracy would be decreased.\
+To prvent this, RICA will keep learning itself, and get some feedbacks from developers regularly.

 ### About open-source policy
 It could be hard to open main source code to the public, because this is not completly perfect AI.\